chriskrycho/v5.chriskrycho.com/site/journal/2022/Note on Life Stages.md

 qualifiers:
   audience: >
-    - Other parents, ~~slogging~~ working through new phases of life.

-    - People who aren’t parents but should understand how parenting affects life.
+    Other parents, ~~slogging~~ working through new phases of life; and people who aren’t parents but should understand how parenting affects life.

 ---